-SAMPLE INDIVIDUALIZED ASSESSMENT LANGUAGE
+SAMPLE INDIVIDUALIZED ASSESSMENT LANGUAGE12

 Date: Applicant Name Address 1 Address 2 City, State, Zip Dear: On [insert date] you authorized [insert company name] to conduct a background investigation and obtain a report(s) about you from First Advantage.
 This letter is being provided to you to advise you that we may take adverse employment action against you based on information contained in the report(s) provided by First Advantage.
 Prior to us taking any adverse employment action based on information contained in the report we will conduct an individualized assessment during which time we will consider factors such as (i) the nature and gravity of any offenses in your criminal history; (ii) the length of time since the offense and completion of any sentence; (iii) your age at the time of the offense and any evidence of rehabilitation; and (iv) the nature and duties of the job for which you have applied.
-Please contact us within 10 business days of receipt of this letter to set up an individualized assessment meeting.
+Please contact us within 10 business days 13 of receipt of this letter to set up an individualized assessment meeting.
 The potentially disqualifying conviction(s) that is/are the basis for our preliminary decision to potentially rescind our offer is/are: [Insert disqualifying conviction(s)].
 Regards, Name Title Contact Information

-This template may be used as part of the pre-adverse action process under the FCRA as well as to address fair chance hiring laws / ban the box ordinances in: Austin, TX, Baltimore, MD, California (including San Francisco), Connecticut, Hawaii, Kansas City, MO, Louisiana, Minnesota (where license required for occupation), Montgomery County, MD, New York (including Buffalo, New York City, Rochester, Suffolk County, Westchester County), Oregon (including Portland), Philadelphia, PA, Prince George's County, MD, Seattle, WA, St. Louis, MO, Vermont, and Washington, DC.
+12 This template may be used as part of the pre-adverse action process under the FCRA as well as to address fair chance hiring laws / ban the box ordinances.
 DISCLAIMER: this template is intended to be general in nature and may not address all state and local requirements (e.g., Illinois requires consideration of additional factors, and Los Angeles, CA provides a suggested template form).
 For more information about individualized assessments users should consult the Equal Employment Opportunity Commission's (EEOC) enforcement guidance on the use of arrest and conviction records in employment decisions (Number 915.002, Date 04/25/2012) that provides guidance on conducting individualized statements as well as review local ordinances.
 Users should consult with their own attorney about these requirements.
-The list of states, counties and cities is effective as of January 2022 and it may not cover all jurisdictions with applicable ordinances.

-&lt;sup>13 10 business days is based on the longest waiting period, meaning that some jurisdictions may allow a shorter period of time.
-17786189v1
+13 10 business days is based on the longest waiting period, meaning that some jurisdictions may allow a shorter period of time.